Wesley-M/beeper/README.md

 # Beeper

-Beeper is a **step sequencer** with features that make your life easier when you want to share simple eletronic music with your friends.
-Its goal is essentially to enable fast creation of simple tunes and sharing of both song links, as well as in a public panel.
+Beeper is a **step sequencer** with features that make your life easier when you want to share simple electronic music with your friends.
+Its goal is essentially to enable fast creation of simple tunes and sharing of song links, or publishing in a public panel.

 ## Manual